With Bitcoin and other cryptocurrencies hitting new highs every other month, more people are starting to get curious about blockchains.

-A blockchain is a system built for the purpose of executing transactions in a linear manner.
+A blockchain is a system built by blockchain integration services for the purpose of executing transactions in a linear manner.
 Every time new transactions occur on a blockchain, a new block is added to the chain, hence the name, blockchain.

 The blockchain philosophy bases itself around decentralized finance.
 It’s also based around the method of no one having too much power in a blockchain.
 Rather than utilizing big servers and other networks, it focuses on peer-to-peer methods of transferring tokens.

 If you hold a token of a blockchain, you are becoming a part of the network by confirming transactions that occur on the network.
 You verify when a transaction takes place and help approve or reject the work done.

 What Are the Pros of Blockchain?

 The pros of blockchain technology it is decentralized.
 It takes the power out of centralized financial institutions that handle the data and puts the power back into the user’s hands.